 An LEI will expire and become inactive ('Lapsed') if it is not actively renewed annually.
 The renewal can be undertaken in the EuroLEI portal at any point when it is close to the LEI’s expiry date.
 In cases where an LEI has already expired, the renewal can be undertaken in the EuroLEI portal at any given time.

 The intent of the LEI System is to identify legal entities uniquely and consistently.
 To assure data quality and keep changes up to date we recommend our clients to do annual maintenance.

 In addition to this certain EU and international regulations demand that an LEI is active, e.g. EMIR (European Market Infrastructure Regulation) for derivatives positions and MiFID II to be able to open a securities account with an EU investment firm or bank.

 The user account holder will receive an email from us when it is time to renew the validity period for another 12 months.
 If the LEI is not renewed, we will inform when it becomes inactive, i.e. 'lapses'.

 You need to make sure that the data kept in the register is still correct or otherwise corrected.
 Such information includes legal name, legal address, headquarters address, applicable business registry and business registry number.
-In addition, you will be requested to confirm information about the ownership structure of your legal entity as well as billing information (for invoicing purposes).
+In addition, you will be requested to confirm information about the ownership structure of your legal entity.

 Early renewal and payment do not affect (shorten) the current validity period.
 Instead, EuroLEI waits for the prolongation until close to the LEI's expiry date - regardless of when the payment is received.

-EuroLEI recommends immediate payment of order confirmations to avoid invalidity of the LEI for a period.
+EuroLEI recommends immediate payment to avoid invalidity of the LEI for a period.